ocaml/ocaml.org/data/tutorials/rt_00_garbage_collection.md

 simple scheme called
 [reference counting](https://en.wikipedia.org/wiki/Reference_counting).
-Simply put, each Python object keeps a count of the number of other objects pointing (referencing) itself.
-When the count falls to zero, nothing is pointing at this object, and so the object can be freed.
+Simply put, each Python object keeps a count of the number of other objects pointing to (referencing) itself.
+When the count falls to zero, nothing is pointing at this object, so the object can be freed.

-Reference counting is automatic memory management but it is not considered a full fledged garbage collection by computer scientists, yet it has one big practical advantage over full garbage collectors.
+Reference counting is automatic memory management, but it is not considered a full-fledged garbage collection by computer scientists.
+Yet it does have one big practical advantage over full garbage collectors.
 With reference counting, you can avoid many explicit calls to `close`/`closedir` in code.
-Whereas in OCaml

 <!-- $MDX skip -->
 ```ocaml